Calbabreaker/yacpm/README.md

 ```

 Now make a `CMakeLists.txt` in the directory.
 The file should be versatile as
-possible (work on as many versions) meaning that any CMakeLists.txt in the
+possible (work on as many versions) meaning add_subdirectory should be used
-package should be used if there is one and all files should be globed.
-The
+(unless it's simple like in spdlog) whenever possible and all files should be globed.
-library target name should also be in snake_case so renaming of targets might
-need to happen.
-Also use system headers for include directories to avoid
+The library target name should also be in snake_case.
+Also use system headers
-compiler warnings from the libary header.
+for include directories to avoid compiler warnings from the libary header.

 #### Example for GLFW: